raphaelcasimir/notes/Raspberry Pi 2 power consumption tests.md

 # Power consumption of the Pi In The Sky boards in typical use
-*Effects of frequency variation of and cores disabling on power consumption.*
+*Effects of frequency and core count variation on power consumption.*

 Test done by @raphaelcasimir